Travels for Taste

 Lunch at River Cottage

-The beef ravioli was melt in your mouth delicious and was served with summer vegetables.
+The beef ravioli was melt-in-your-mouth delicious and was served with summer vegetables.
 I think we first ate with our eyes – what a pretty plate and the aromas floating around were thanks to the 36-hour slow cooking treatment given to the beef.
 Naturally, all the produce used came from the farm.
-Without a doubt, this is the best ever ravioli I have ever eaten – can’t get a better farm to fork plateful, I guess!
+Without a doubt, this is the best ever ravioli I have ever eaten – can’t get a better farm-to-fork plateful, I guess!
 For sides, we devoured slices of freshly baked bread and generous portions of chilli-garlic corn on the cob slathered with swirls of golden butter dripping off the sides, as it melted over the warm corn.
 Ummm utterly delightful.

 Beef raviloi at Foodies 100 BlogCamp 2015 at River Cottage